aws-samples/emr-serverless-samples/cdk/emr-serverless-with-sfn/README.md

 ## Environments

-The solution is parametrized so that multiple deployments of the same stacks can co-exist in the same account under different names.
+The solution is parameterized so that multiple deployments of the same stacks can co-exist in the same account under different names.
 That can be achieved by setting the `NAMESPACE` environment variable.
 By default, the NAMESPACE is set to `dev`, which configures resources to have "dev" in their name (usually as suffix).